 We will also extend the analysis of how much privacy compromising information there is in different types of information sources that can be extracted from an RNA-seq dataset.
 Specifically, we will evaluate the sources of extremities that can serve as quasi-identifiers to characterize an individual.
 We will study quantification of information leakage in these sources, how one can design linking attacks using these information sources, and finally how risks associated with these attacks can be managed by different data anonymization techniques.
 We will also build software tools that implement the quantification approaches and risk management strategies.

 For studying the sources of characterizing information, we will first focus on RNA splicing events and evaluate how diverse RNA splicing measurements are among different populations and how these can be used as quasi-identifiers that can be used to identify and characterize individuals.
 We will also study the splice QTLs (sQTLs), which can be used to predict genotypes from quantification of the splicing events and be used in linking attacks.
 We will also use our expertise on non-canonical transcription and utilize the sources of characterizing information that can be extracted from non-canonical transcription measured by RNA-seq signal tracks.
 For example, individual specific deletions and duplications can be inferred with high confidence by evaluating the read depth signal profile of RNA-seq datasets.
-We will utilize statistical signal processing algorithms to process and segment RNA-seq signal tracks and extract individual characterizing information from non-canonical transcription.
+We will utilize statistical signal processing algorithms to process, such as the CNVnator algorithm that we developed [[ref]], and segment RNA-seq signal tracks and extract individual characterizing information from non-canonical transcription.

 Risk Management Strategies for Phenotype Datasets